Are you having trouble falling asleep during conversations?

 Are you in a disco, finding in hard to focus on computer programming?

 Its a sound that I made that I play when I need to focus and zone out.
-It has some rain, weird thunder, owls, someone shuffling sticks around and everybody's favorite - whale noises.
+It has some rain, weird thunder, owls, someone shuffling sticks around and whale noises of course.

 I feel like people aren't freaking out enough about how awesome it is that big universities are publishing their lectures online, some of my favorite ones are

 I turned these into podcasts that you can download here